-The school uses a full range of baseline testing provided by GL Assessment in Years 7-10 and the Centre for Evaluation and Monitoring in Years 12 and 13 to establish academic targets and monitor progress.
-Outcomes are analysed at Senior Management and Departmental level to display subject residuals and value added.
-These statistics form the basis for review meetings between SMT and HODs in the Autumn Term.
+The school uses a full range of baseline testing provided by GL Assessment in Years 7-13 to establish academic targets and monitor progress.
+Outcomes are analysed at Departmental, Faculty and Senior Management level to display subject residuals and value added.
+These statistics form the basis for review meetings between SMT and HODs in the Autumn Term and after internal exam periods.